DNXEMPIRE-1/CandidAI/Code_Of_Conduct.md

 ## Enforcement Responsibilities

-Community leaders and maintainers of the **Brave** project are responsible for enforcing this Code of Conduct.
+Community leaders and maintainers of the **CanDid** project are responsible for enforcing this Code of Conduct.
 They are expected to:

 - Clearly communicate the standards for acceptable behavior and ensure that all participants are aware of them.
 - Address violations of the Code of Conduct in a timely, fair, and transparent manner.